awsdocs/amazon-chime-administration-guide/doc_source/voice-connectors.md

 1. Select one or more phone numbers to assign to the Amazon Chime Voice Connector\.

 1. Choose **Assign**\.

+You can also choose **Reassign** to reassign phone numbers with the **Voice Connector** product type from one Amazon Chime Voice Connector or Amazon Chime Voice Connector group to another\.

 **To unassign phone numbers from an Amazon Chime Voice Connector**